-Minnesota Vikings vs Chicago Bears: Whole Game Recap & Player Stats
+Minnesota Vikings vs Chicago Bears: Complete Game Recap & Player Stats

 The Minnesota Vikings opened their 2025 NFL campaign with an unforgettable 27–24 win over the Chicago Bears under the bright lights of Soldier Field.
 The game, played on September 8, 2025, was a rollercoaster of momentum shifts — from early Chicago dominance to a furious fourth-quarter comeback led by rookie quarterback J.J.
 McCarthy.